World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -46

 zcan M., Arslan D.,

 nver A., 2005.
-Effect of drying methods on the
+Effect of drying methods on the mineral content of basil

 (Ocimum basilicum L.).
 J. Food Eng.
 69, 375–379.